 one thread pool available.
 Since no priority is specified for this scheduler

-instance, the worker thread inherits the priority of the OpenMP master thread
+instance, the worker thread inherits the priority of the OpenMP primary thread

 that created it.
 In the scheduler instance